Have you ever wondered what would happen to your family's…

-But bear in mind, the actual cost of your life insurance will depend on your individual circumstances and the policy type you choose.
+However, the actual cost of your life insurance will depend on your individual circumstances and the policy you choose.

 The main factors which affect the cost of premiums include:

 The table below shows the cost of life insurance premiums for term-based and whole of life cover according to age.
 Quotes based on a non-smoker in good health for £100,000 of cover:

 |Age||Level term life insurance (20-year term)||Decreasing term life insurance (20-year term)||Whole of life insurance|